Updated: Oct 28, 2021

 As an employee, you are required to follow all lawful and reasonable instructions from your employer.
-However, as discussed above, it is not a lawful instruction to require someone to be vaccinated.
+However, as discussed above, it is my view that it is not a lawful instruction to require someone to be vaccinated.

 This means that an employer cannot terminate an employee's employment on the sole basis that they have refused to be vaccinated.

 Health and Safety at Work Act 2015

 The discussion doesn't end there.
 You will have heard the saying: "Freedom of speech doesn't mean freedom from consequences."
 In a similar light, the right to refuse medical treatment does not mean the right not to be treated adversely in your employment.

 This is because under the Health and Safety at Work Act 2015, the employer is required to eliminate risks to health and safety, as far as is reasonably practicable.
 If those risks cannot be eliminated, the employer must take steps to minimise that risk as far as is reasonably practicable.